 Google Cloud Functions

 The giant search engine Google launched its Google Cloud platform in 2008 and Google Cloud Functions (GCF) beta version on March 9, 2017.
 It enables you to write your own code and perform your project anywhere anytime.
 Firebase and HTTP are backed by Google Cloud computing system and triggering are possible through its internal event bus, cloud functions, and subtopics in the cloud.
+Let's see what helps you to build app with Google Cloud Platform in 2020.

 Google cloud functions have simplified the complicated process that a developer goes through.
 This serverless process has bypassed all the manual techniques, streamlined application development in JS (Node.js), Python, or Go languages, and greatly decreased the costs.